The Search for Stability: Learning Dynamics of Strategic Publishers with Initial Documents: Ranking Functions and Learning Dynamics

-The presence of (and in particular convergence to) a pure Nash equilibrium holds significant importance for search engine designers.
-We now turn to suggest an alternative ranking principle, which will lay the foundations for two alternative ranking functions.
-These ranking functions will be shown (either theoretically or empirically) to be stable in terms of better response dynamics convergence.
+As we discuss throughout the paper, the presence of a PNE holds significant importance for search engine designers.
+We now turn to suggest two other ranking function families, which will be shown (either theoretically or empirically) to be stable in terms of PNE existence and $\varepsilon$-better response dynamics convergence.